 2. How Many Iguazu Waterfalls Are There?

-If you’re on the Argentina side you’ll be able to walk underneath, above, and all around the incredible Iguazu Falls in South America.
-We highly recommend taking two days, and seeing this wonder of nature from both countries.
+If you’re on the Argentina side, you’ll be able to walk underneath, above, and all around the incredible Iguazu Falls in South America.
+We highly recommend embarking on a two day Iguazu Falls itinerary to see this wonder of nature from both countries.

 3. An Endless Mist of Rainbows